owncloud-archive/documentation/admin_manual/maintenance/upgrade.rst

     timeouts, like this example on Ubuntu Linux::

      $ sudo -u www-data php occ upgrade

+   .. note:: The ``occ`` command does not download ownCloud updates.
+You must first
+      download and install the updated code, and then ``occ`` performs the final upgrade steps.

     Please see :doc:`../configuration/occ_command` to learn more about ``occ``.